rakibul-islam45/rakibul-islam45/README.md

 I recently graduated in Computer Science and Engineering.
 I have been learning several programming languages and solving problems for many years.
 I also completed a few projects on the basis of these languages.
 I love to solve problem.<br> I am an effective communicator with strong analytical/ logical skills and ability to relete people's thought.
 I love to exchange ideas with people.<br> I am very enthusiastic in Software Testing .
-I’ve gathered knowledge about how to analyze requirements, develop and execute test cases, generate test reports, and test automation with the intent of finding as many software defects as possible.<br> I am ambitious and determined to continuously work to improve my software testing  skills with the purpose of having a career in this field.
+I’ve gathered knowledge about how to analyze requirements, develop and execute test cases, generate test reports, and test software with the intent of finding as many software defects as possible.<br> I am ambitious and determined to continuously work to improve my software testing  skills with the purpose of having a career in this field.

 - 👨‍💻 All of my projects are available at [https://github.com/rakibul-islam45](https://github.com/rakibul-islam45)